The Corner Project: Malinalco team

 Administrative team:

-Ellen is a writer and photographer who has taught children and adults at all levels, in Mexico, the U.S. and El Salvador, from pre-school art and drama classes to adult literacy to university courses in international relations.
-The Corner Project grew out of the children's educational resource center she started in 1998, when she came to Malinalco in search of a quiet place to write.
-She graduated from Harvard University with an honors degree in visual studies and received a public policy masters from the Woodrow Wilson School at Princeton University.
+Ellen is a writer and photographer who has taught children and adults in Mexico, the U.S. and El Salvador, from pre-school art and drama classes to adult literacy to university courses in international relations.
+The Corner Institute grew out of the children's educational resource center she started in 1998, when she came to Malinalco in search of a quiet place to write.
+She graduated from Harvard University with high honors in visual studies and received a public policy masters from Princeton University.

-In 2008 Ellen was awarded Mexico's Quetzalcóatl medal for her work with migrants' families.
+In 2008 Mexico's First Lady awarded Ellen Mexico's Quetzalcóatl medal for her work with migrants' families and children.

 Anabel

-Anabel's first encounter with the Corner Project was when she knocked on Ellen's gate in Barrio San Juan to administer a Mexican National 2010 Census questionnaire.
+Anabel's first encounter with the Corner Institute was when she knocked on Ellen's gate in Barrio San Juan to administer a Mexican National 2010 Census questionnaire.
 In the course of interviewing Ellen (and receiving in turn a barrage of questions about what she'd learned so far about the demographics of our region) Anabel revealed that she combined college-level studies in accounting with a love of math and concern for her community.
-Not long afterward, Anabel joined our team as the Corner Project's accountant, demonstrating herself to be such a whirlwind of cheerful energy and efficiency that she soon took on the even greater second task of our office administrator.
+Anabel joined our team as the Corner Institute's accountant, demonstrating herself to be such a whirlwind of cheerful energy and efficiency that she soon became our office administrator.
+In 2014 she began assisting with our crisis support for migrants' families, our most-sought vital service, which Anabel now coordinates.

 Gary